MAKE A DONATION

 More than a century ago, Henry Ford began acquiring many thousands of acres of farmland as he searched for new ways to power automobiles and to educate workers.
 The original maintenance shop floors, built from unused cuts of dashboard lumber, remain on our historic campus today.

-We started the process of purchasing The Hive at the beginning of what is now a global pandemic.
+We started the process of purchasing The Hive at the beginning of a global pandemic.
 More than ever, we need some sense of hope and some sense of looking forward.
 There can never be too much music in the world.

 “We are the music-makers.
 We are the dreamers of dreams.”

-Over 19,000 square feet of collaborative co-working space (fully furnished) for nonprofits, entrepreneurs, technologists and startups.
+Over 19,000 square feet of collaborative coworking space (fully furnished) for nonprofits, entrepreneurs, technologists and startups.
 The space includes a central reception area, huge modular conference and meetings spaces, small group board rooms, breakout rooms, a commercial kitchen, private offices, modular work pods, a mail room and a small library.
-Dedicated gigabit fiber feeds ultra-fast Internet to the entire complex.
+Dedicated fiber feeds ultra-fast Internet to the entire complex.
+The Swarm is fully operational, with openings for tenant partners, community events and other workshops and presentations.

-An 8,800 square foot experimental space configured as two symmetrically identical black box theaters and open classrooms to be used for theater, dance, improv, and performances demanding a flexible and intimate atmosphere.
+This roughly 9,000 square foot facility features two expansive rehearsal/performance spaces and two large classrooms to be used for theater, orchestras, choirs, dance, improv, and ensembles demanding a flexible and intimate atmosphere.

-A historic building housing at least 6 artisan studios including a small batch coffee roaster, a craftsman bee hive machining center, a glass blowing workshop, a pottery studio, a photography studio and a metalsmith.
-Opening at the end of 2021.
+A historic building housing at least 6 artisan studios including a small batch coffee roaster, a craftsman beehive machining center, a glass blowing workshop, a pottery studio, a photography studio and a metalsmith.

 ROYAL JELLY HALL

-A full service commercial kitchen (approximately 13,000 square feet) with cafeteria service line, dining room, culinary arts kitchen and classroom.
-Located in the center of The Hive, this building features large windows that overlook the main square and is scheduled to open to the public at the end of 2021.
+A full-service commercial kitchen with cafeteria service line and dining room.
+A second commercial kitchen adjoins this spacious gathering area and is home to our culinary incubator with adjoining classroom.
+At over 13,000 square feet and located in the center of The Hive, Royal Jelly Hall features large windows that overlook the main square and is scheduled to open to the public mid-2022.

-A state-of-the-art recording and podcasting space at just over 4,500 square feet, this acoustically rich hall (formerly a chapel) will feature digital and analog recording equipment, a Yamaha 7-foot grand piano, a full suite of professional grade microphones, compressors, headphones, guitars and amps.
+A state-of-the-art recording and podcasting space at just over 4,500 square feet, this acoustically rich hall (formerly a chapel) will feature digital and analog recording equipment, a Yamaha 7-foot grand piano and a full suite of professional grade equipment.
+Flexible seating offers a year-round performance and rehearsal space for individuals and ensembles, as well.

 This school for the arts (formerly a high school) will feature 10 flexible classrooms, designed by students, in over 16,000 square feet overlooking a pond.
 The building will include common space, a Fab Lab, creative carrels and a computer lab.
-This building will serve as the hub for our prestigious summer camp serving hundreds of children and adults every summer.
+This building will serve as the hub for our prestigious summer camp, Honeycomb Academy, serving hundreds of children and adults every summer.
+Expected opening is Summer 2022.

 A residential hall in a dorm style setting that will sleep up to 80.
-Four wings are connected by a common space with restrooms.
-Located near The Buzz, The Nest is adjacent to a large athletic field nestled alongside preserved woods.
+Four wings are connected by a common space with restrooms and mentor offices.
+Located near The Buzz, The Nest is adjacent to Stinger Studio and sits on the northeast part of the main campus.

 A dynamic, next-generation senior care and senior living center in partnership with one of the most wholistic and community-centric hospital networks in the country.
 Residents enjoy a carefully designed community rich with performing, visual, creative and culinary arts on a campus buzzing with hundreds of people ages 5 to 105.